KitKatCake/Python/READM.md

-This is some Python I write everyday.
+This is some python code that i write everyday.